Lisbon’s only airport is just 10km from the city centre, which makes it one of the world’s most convenient airports.

 No matter your budget and how you choose to travel, there are several transport options from the airport to central Lisbon.

-If you are traveling alone, or as a couple, with light luggage, the metro provides the most cost-effective option to reach the city centre.
+If you are travelling alone, or as a couple, with light luggage, the metro provides the most cost-effective option to reach the city centre.
 The Aeroporto station is just outside the arrivals hall.

 To travel by metro, you need to buy the Viva Viagem card using the vending machines or at the ticket counters located in the station.
 A trip between the airport and the Baixa-Chiado station, in the city centre, takes approximately 35 minutes (you may have to change lines).

 The metro service operates between 6.30am and 1am daily.
-For detailed information on which stations to use and the best route to reach your destination, use the online tool provided by Lisbon Metro or find a metro map here.
+For detailed information on which stations to use and the best route to reach your destination, check out the metro map.

 The Aerobus is a shuttle service operated by Carris, Lisbon’s bus company.
 It offers a two-line service that stops at important points in the city, including several hotels, Lisbon’s main coach terminal (Sete Rios) and train stations such as Entrecampos and Cais do Sodré.